ommoore/PythonProjects/README.md

 # PythonProjects

+## PiCamera_RemoteRec
+  **Description:** \
+  	A Raspberry Pi project to remotely record an event using a PiCamera circular stream and PyAudio microphone capture stream.
+Video (.h264) and
+	audio (.wav) captures are muxed using FFmpeg (.mkv) and saved to the Pi's integrated SD card.
+The AV stream recordings are remotely triggered by an interrupt signal originating from an Arduino GPIO connected to GPIO pin 5 on the Pi.
+Interrupt could be generated from a sensor reading, timer, or other event.

+  **Hardware:**
+  - Raspberry Pi 3 B+
+  - Raspberry Pi Camera Module 2
+  - Adafruit Mini USB microphone
+  - Arduino Mega2560

 ## SHL_TrinamicHubMotor
   **Description:** \
-  Trinamic Motor Command Library (TMCL) with own API and testbench script designed by the Spartan Hyperloop 3 (2018) propulsion team for motor control. \
+  Trinamic Motor Command Library (TMCL) with own API and testbench script designed by the Spartan Hyperloop 3 (2018) propulsion team for motor control.
   (4x) Synchronous single-axis in-hub BLDC motors are connected to (4x) TMCM-1630 driver/BB-1630 baseboard modules.
-TMCL commands are sent over USB \
-  from Raspberry Pi to (4x) TMCM modules, with RS232, RS485, and CAN as alternative options.
-Currently testing position-mode PI tracking with forward \
-  and reverse operations.
+TMCL commands are sent over USB from Raspberry Pi to (4x) TMCM modules, with RS232, RS485, and CAN as alternative options.
+Currently testing position-mode PI tracking with forward and reverse operations.

   **Hardware:**